-Select Embedded NIC and press Enter, then use the space key to disable it.
+Select Embedded NIC, then press Enter to disable it.

 - e.
 Press Esc to exit the Boot Sequence menu. - f.
-Press Esc again to exit the Boot Settings menu. - 5.
-Change serial communication. - a.
+Press Esc again to exit the Boot Settings menu. - Change serial communication. - a.
 Select Serial Communication in the System Setup menu, then press Enter. - b.
 Confirm these settings in the Serial Communication menu. - Serial Communication is set to On with Console Redirection via COM2 - Serial Port Address is set to Serial Device1=COM2, Serial Device2=COM1 - External Serial Connector is set to Serial Device2 - Failsafe Baud Rate is set to 115200 - c.
 Press Esc to exit the Serial Communication menu. - 6.
 Select Embedded Server Management in the System Setup menu, then press Enter.